Rethinking “Pixel Perfect” Web Design

 Let's take a deep dive into CSS perspective and 3D animation, and learn to harness the power of CSS to add depth to our elements and spice up our design with animated 3D buttons, switches, menus, info cards, interactions, and even text and titles.
 (May contain some live coding)

-Working with keyframes can be difficult even if you only have one animation, but the real problems begin when you have 3 objects with 5 animations, each of which has different keyframes, duration, timing-function⦠and yet they all need to be exactly synchronized.
+Working with keyframes can be difficult even if you only have one animation, but the real problems begin when you have 3 objects with 5 animations, each of which has different keyframes, duration, timing-function… and yet they all need to be exactly synchronized.
 So how do we do that?!

 A workshop at Smashing magazine.
 A deep dive into #CSS perspective and animation, 4 days of 3D and movement, covering everything you need to know, from the ground up.

-Let's take a deep dive on how to use CSS animations and stay performant.
 Together we'll look at the render process, learn how to harness the GPU, mind our properties, and stay accessible while we're doing it.

 I had the honor of meeting @chriscoyier for a short chat, and talk about some of my favorite pens, including the one that started it all, the one that was done by mistake, and more.